Most bathrooms are something straight out of a zero waste Nightmare on Elm Street. 90s kids, I’m looking at you!

 Not only is traditional makeup unhealthy for you and your skin (thanks to the synthetic additives and cheap fillers), they almost always come in plastic jars and palettes that are incredibly difficult to recycle properly.

 Now, you can find everything from lip stains and highlighter to eye shadow and custom skin-matched foundation.
-Check out our detailed brand guides and product recommendations here.
+Check out our detailed zero waste brand guides and product recommendations here.

 Don’t forget the reusable cotton facial rounds to help you take it off!